 Phosphatidylserine is a fat-soluble amino acid derivative is highly prevalent in the brain.

-This is a tricky one to say any it’s more commonly referred to by its abbreviation PS, it’s a nootropic ingredient that can help reduce stress by optimising your mood via reducing cortisol.
+This is a tricky one to say and it’s more commonly referred to by its abbreviation PS, it’s a nootropic ingredient that can help reduce stress by optimizing your mood via reducing cortisol.

 Other benefits include aiding learning through enhanced cognitive processes and memory.

 Studies have shown dosages ranging from 100-400mg per day can help Alzheimer’s and age-related mental decline.